KSSwimmy/Intro-To-UX/Week1/README.md

 **Understand how people work**
 - What can people perceive?
-    - How do people extract info from visual stimuil?
+    - How do people extract info from visual stimuli?
 - How do people do things?
     - How do people decide how to act in the world and how do they process information about the results of their actions?
 - How does emotion pay a role?